kunstmusik/blue-manual/docs/users/reference/shortcuts.md

 | ctrl-;       | comment out line or selected lines (prepends ";" to every line)                                                                                     |
 | ctrl-shift-; | uncomment out line or selected lines (removes ";" at beginning of every line if found)                                                              |

-In a text box
+## Editing GenericScore, PythonObject, JavaScriptObject

 | Shortcuts | Description                                                                                           |
 | --------- | ----------------------------------------------------------------------------------------------------- |
 | ctrl-T    | when the text area is focused, ctrl-T runs test on the soundObject (same as pressing the test button) |

-Editing GenericScore, PythonObject, JavaScriptObject